c4ristian/zahli/readme.md

 # Zahli

 ## What is it?
-Zahli is a simple German voice / speech bot that performs calculations.
+Zahli is a simple German voice/speech bot that performs calculations.

 ## Main Features
 The application provides the following functionality: